singulart/redditmap/README.md

 ### Run Celery task that fetches subreddits and saves to SQLite3 db

-From terminal: `celery --app=subs_extraction.savebestcommunities worker --concurrency=32 -l info`
+From terminal: `celery --app=subs_extraction.PersistBestSubsWorker worker -l info`

 Note: this may produce a lot of 429 errors.